What it is without the legal fog

 What a company should be able to show

-In practice, a serious posture means being able to show what system is being reviewed, what issues remain open, what evidence supports the current posture and who is responsible for the next step.
+In practice, a serious review package means being able to show what system is being reviewed, what issues remain open, what evidence supports the current state and who is responsible for the next step.

-If that information only lives in heads, meetings and inboxes, it is not yet a review-ready posture.
+If that information only lives in heads, meetings and inboxes, it is not yet ready for review.
+That is where AI compliance documentation becomes operational rather than theoretical.

 Where HREVN becomes useful

 HREVN does not replace legal responsibility.
-It prepares the documentation that responsible teams need in order to review, share and defend an AI system with more discipline.
+It prepares the documentation that responsible teams need in order to review, share and explain an AI system with more discipline.

 The output is not just an internal state.
-It is a verifiable dossier and a decision-ready package a human can actually use.
+It is a reviewable documentary dossier and a decision-ready package a human can actually use.

 What teams often misunderstand about the EU AI Act